FAQ

 stable?

 Yes!
 It’s tested on macOS, Linux and Windows, and has great test coverage.
 It’s written in strict TypeScript, and focuses on handling errors at all points.
-There are no planned features, other than adding support for new tools and versions as they come, and adding validation for new fields in elm-tooling.json

 Can I install the tools globally?